mataktelis11/shot-transition-detection-tests/README.md

 Will update this list as I add more stuff
 - https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html

-For the videos used in the screenshots, they are for **obviously of educational purposes - I do not own the copyrights or anything**
+For the videos used in the screenshots, they are for **educational purposes - I do not own the copyrights**